Dharmanath/portfolio/readme.md

 TO configure AWS for nameserver https://www.youtube.com/watch?v=hRSj2n-XKGM

-Added thid video copy to repo also for future reference
+Added thid video copy to repo also for future reference.
+Make sure to assign right security group to open the port to universe

 Configuring https:
 Install certbot